leok974/ApplyLens/docs/PHASE_4_INTEGRATION_SUCCESS.md

-# 🎉 Phase 4 Integration Complete!
+# 🎉 Phase 4 Integration Complete

 ## ✅ What We Just Did